macrrc/comp-1296-fall-25/Week 4/Class 7 Agenda.md

 vowels = "aeiou"
 count = 0

-for ch in text:
+for char in text:
-    if ch in vowels:
+    if char in vowels:
         count += 1

 print("Vowel count:", count)